fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 modification that would not be detectable by the MDD.
-While the endpoint could detect modification of the end-to-end information, reliance on information like payload type value in the packet received from the MDD could present problems (e.g., attempting to decode media with the wrong codec).
+While the endpoint could detect modification of the end-to-end information, reliance on information like payload type value in the packet received from the MDD could present problems such as attempting to decode media with the wrong codec.

 # IANA Considerations